zhuojing-huang/review-citation-bias/README.md

 - Responses from different models/prompts are saved in different csv with the naming pattern of `venue_model_promptX.csv`.
 - All the files can be found at `processed_data/annotated_data_for_reviews`

-#### 5. Language Model Response Comparison
+#### Step 4.
+Language Model Response Comparison
-The responses returned by the models are evaluated against golden data annotated at **Step 2 Manual Annotation**:
+The responses returned by the models are evaluated against golden data annotated at **Step 1 Manual Annotation**:
 - `scripts/compare_prompts.py` calculates and compares acc., recall, precision, f1 scores of all the responses returned by different models/prompts.

 ![PR-Curves from Models for NeurIPS Reviews](visualization/NeurIPS_models_pr_curves.png)

-#### 6. Get Responses Using the Best Models and Prompts
+#### Step 5.
+Get Responses Using the Best Models and Prompts
 - `scripts/get_response_csv_70b.py` is used to get all the responses from the best models and prompts.
 - CSVs with all the responses from best models and prompts are saved under `processed_data/processed_data_for_citations_in_review`.

-### Question 2: Analysing Citation and Suggested Years
+### RQ A2: How does the age of the recommended references compare to the distribution of ages of references that the paper had cited?

 #### 1. Extract Citation Years
 Python scripts are provided to extract all the years from all the submission PDFs: